1umin/dwm/README.md

 # dwm
- Personal config for dwm suckless dynamic window manager for X. This config provides few patches that most dwm user had.
+dwm is a dynamic window manager for X. It manages windows in tiled, monocle and floating layouts.
+All of the layouts can be applied dynamically, optimising the environment for the application in use and the task performed.

 ## Patched ##